kaliber5/ember-fastboot-addon-tests/README.md

 ## Adding tests

-Given the example that your addon features some components that you want to test, you should write separate routes (in your temporary Fastboot app) for each components to isolate the different components, as a failing component would break the whole render process.
+Given the example that your addon features some components that you want to test, you should write separate routes (in your temporary Fastboot app) for each component to isolate the different components, as a failing component would break the whole render process.
 Adding a new route is easy:

     ember g fastboot-test foo